Gibson Les Paul: all about Les Paul Standard and Epiphone Les Paul guitars

 The first Les Paul had many features that remain today:

-This guitar is characterized from the beginning by having a small body and a basic shape.
-It gives the impression that they used as a pattern the union of two circles, a large one for the base and a smaller one for the top.
+This guitar has always been known for having a small body and a basic shape.
+It gives the impression that they used the union of two circles as a pattern, a large one for the base and a smaller one for the top.
 It also has a single cutaway, with a slightly curved top and features a pickguard.

 Today, the mahogany body wood used on the first Les Paul is still used.
 The top was made of drawn or flamed maple and mahogany for the neck, with rosewood for the fingerboard.